 JUMP TO SUMMARY

-Among minimalist footwear, the Lems Primal 2 is a true standout.
-Hailed for its foot-friendly design, comfort, and overall attractiveness, the Primal 2 has stood the test of time and continues to be one of the most popular minimalist shoe models on the market.
-In this review, we take a closer look at the Lems Primal 2 to better assess its attributes and any potential areas of improvement.
+Among functional footwear, the Lems Primal 2 is a true standout.
+Hailed for its foot-friendly design, comfort, and overall attractiveness, the Primal 2 has stood the test of time and continues to be one of the most popular minimalist shoe models in the Natural Footgear community.
+Lightweight, foldable, and easily packable, this travel-ready shoe has also become a favorite of folks on the move who want a truly multifaceted option for explorations afield.
+In this Lems Primal 2 shoe review, we take a closer look at this vaunted classic (is it the minimalist footwear GOAT?) to better assess its attributes and any potential areas for improvement.
 We also offer thoughts on how best to use this healthy-foot-shaped shoe as well as who it might be most appropriate for.
-Read on to learn more about the Lems Primal 2!

 The Lems Primal 2 possesses a multitude of beneficial design features, the three most notable of which are the following:

 Flexible Sole: Another notable design feature of the Lems Primal 2 is its supremely flexible sole.
 You can bend, twist, and fold the sole of the Primal 2 in all directions, which is an indication that it will let your foot function naturally inside the shoe.
-A flexible sole, such as the one incorporated into the Primal 2, allows your foot to become stronger with each and every step, and it provides your foot the kind of tactile feedback that encourages optimal gait and proprioception.
-The upper of the Lems Primal 2 is also fairly flexible and accommodating; another positive attribute of this shoe that encourages natural foot function.
+A flexible sole, such as the one incorporated into the Primal 2, allows your foot to become stronger with each and every step you take, and it provides your foot with the kind of tactile feedback that encourages optimal gait and proprioception.
+The upper of the Lems Primal 2 is also fairly flexible and accommodating—another positive attribute of this lightweight casual shoe that encourages natural foot function.

-This unique combination of design features makes the Primal 2 a desirable shoe for those interested in building strong, resilient feet and feeling more connected with the earth.
+This unique combination of design features makes the Primal 2 a desirable shoe for those interested in building stronger, more resilient feet and feeling more connected with the earth.
+But what are some of the other beneficial design features baked into the Lems Primal 2?

-In addition to the notable design features mentioned above, the Lems Primal 2 incorporates a number of other favorable attributes or elements, including:
+In addition to the notable design features mentioned above, the Lems Primal 2 incorporates a number of other favorable attributes or elements, including the following:

 Low Stack Height: With a stack height of 9 mm (that’s 9 mm without the included 3.5 mm insole, which we recommend removing), the Lems Primal 2 puts your foot close to the ground, which helps reduce the likelihood of ankle sprains.
 A stack height of 9 mm falls within the optimal range for most users.